 Judge declines to change racial makeup of jury in Ahmaud Arbery's death

-Prosecutors had asked Superior Court Judge Timothy Walmsley to reinstate eight Black potential jurors, arguing that defense lawyers struck them from the final jury because of their race.
-The U.S. Supreme Court has held it's unconstitutional for attorneys during jury selection to strike potential jurors solely based on race or ethnicity.

-Walmsley said he was limited in his ability to change the jury's racial makeup because defense attorneys were able to give nonracial reasons for their decisions to strike the potential Black jurors from the panel.
+Brunswick, Georgia — A judge ruled Wednesday that he'll seat one Black juror and 11 whites to decide the trial of the men who chased and killed Ahmaud Arbery, despite prosecutors' objections that several Black potential jurors were cut because of their race.

+Superior Court Judge Timothy Walmsley acknowledged that "intentional discrimination" by attorneys for the three white defendants charged in the death of the Black man appeared to have shaped jury selection.
+But he said Georgia law limited his authority to intervene.

-Race is a central issue in the trial over the 25-year-old Black man's death.
-Greg McMichael and his adult son, Travis McMichael, armed themselves and pursued Arbery in a pickup truck after they spotted him running in their neighborhood.
-A neighbor, William "Roddie" Bryan," joined the chase in his own truck and took cellphone video of Travis McMichael shooting Arbery three times with a shotgun.
+Race is a central issue in the case involving the death of Arbery.
+Greg McMichael and his adult son, Travis McMichael, armed themselves and pursued Arbery in a pickup truck on February 23, 2020, after they spotted the 25-year-old man running in their neighborhood in coastal Georgia.
+A neighbor, William "Roddie" Bryan, joined the chase in his own truck and took cellphone video of Travis McMichael shooting Arbery three times with a shotgun.

-After more than two weeks of jury selection, attorneys on both sides Wednesday narrowed a panel of 48 potential jurors to a final jury of 12.

-Minutes later, prosecutor Linda Dunikoski challenged defense attorneys' decision to strike eight specific Black jurors, arguing they were cut from the panel because of their race.

-Laura Hogue, an attorney for Greg McMichael, denied that the Black panelists' race was considered in decisions to strike them from the jury pool.
+A long, sometimes heated debate over the racial makeup of the final jury erupted in court Wednesday afternoon as lawyers wrapped up a jury selection process lasting more than two weeks.

+No one was charged in Arbery's death until more than two months afterward, when the video of the shooting leaked online.
+The Georgia Bureau of Investigation took over the case from local police and soon arrested all three men on charges of murder and other crimes.

+Laura Hogue, an attorney for Greg McMichael, insisted those jury panelists were cut for other reasons — namely for expressing strong opinions about the case when questioned individually by attorneys.

-"We have a very clear selection process within the defense team, and the issue of race is not one of the factors," Hogue said.
-"I can give you a race neutral reason for any one of these."
+"I can give you a race-neutral reason for any one of these," Hogue said.

-She noted one such juror, identified in court as No. 218, had written on her juror questionnaire that Arbery was shot "due to his color" and told attorneys during questioning that she felt the defendants were guilty.
+She noted one such juror had written on her juror questionnaire that Arbery was shot "due to his color" and had told attorneys she felt the defendants were guilty.

+Superior Court Judge Timothy Walmsley denied prosecutors' request to reinstate those eight Black potential jurors, though he said: "This court has found there appears to be intentional discrimination in the panel."

+The judge said his ability to change the jury's racial makeup was limited because defense attorneys were able to give nonracial reasons for their decisions to strike the potential Black jurors.

 Dunikoski noted that many prospective jurors questioned in open court expressed strong opinions about the case, but all who remained in the pool from which the 12 jurors emerged said they could be impartial and base a verdict solely on the trial evidence.